 Fence needed? no

-How I act when I first meet new people: reserved, cautious but if feels comfortable, will seek attention.
+How I act when I first meet new people: Walker is a little shy with new people, but comes around quickly.

 House trained?
 Dogs can be house trained if they are in the right environment and are allowed to follow a schedule as long as a physical reason doesn't keep them from being trained.
 A dog house trained in my home may not be in yours.
 We will help you teach your new dog this necessary skill and based on your schedule.

 Please note - we do not ship dogs.
 If you are interested in adopting, please take a look at the distance between the foster home location and your location and make sure you are willing to make that trip.